carpentries-incubator/python-testing/07-integration.md

 While more test classifications exist for more specialized situations, we have covered what you will need to know for almost every situation in computational physics.

+> ## Key Points {.keypoints}
+>
+> -   Integration tests interrogate the coopration of pieces of the software
+> -   Regression tests use past behavior as the expected result